szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - The damage to non-undead is 4d6, half fire and half magic; blindness is still 1 turn as usual
 - The damage inflicted on undead is half fire, half radiant, and the radiant portion cannot be resisted
 - Undead take 1d6 fire and radiant damage (half from each) per level up to:
-  - Vampires and Vampyres: Up to 10d6 fire damage and 10d6 radiant damage and must save vs. Spell or be utterly destroyed
+  - Vampires and Vampyres: Up to 10d6 fire damage and 10d6 radiant damage and must Save vs. Spell or be utterly destroyed
   - Spectral undead: 8d6 fire damage, and 7d6 radiant damage, and weakens them, causing Slow or Confusion for 2 rounds
   - Other cadaverous undead: 5d6 fire and 5d6 radiant damage, no other side effects